rishikor123/gsc/README.md

 Every year, thousands of Girl Scouts rely on cookie sales for fundraising.
 The existing forecasting method — based solely on the **previous year's numbers** — explained only about **10% of sales variability**, frequently leading to **missed revenue (under-ordering)** or **excess stock (over-ordering)**.

-This project builds a data-driven alternative: a **Hybrid Multi-Model** forecasting system that integrates historical sales, troop participation, and seasonality to predict demand for **each troop and each cookie type**, automatically choosing the best-performing model per segment.
+This project builds a data-driven alternative: a **Hybrid Multi-Model** forecasting system, wrapped in a **Flask web app**, that integrates historical sales, troop participation, and seasonality to predict demand for **each troop and each cookie type** — automatically choosing the best-performing model per segment and serving the results through an interactive interface.

 ### Key Results